 It is difficult to believe that the investors would have pursued such a high profile target without having sufficient funds or credit available to complete the deal.
 The lack of a more detailed explanation from Sotheby’s, Wolf and the other bidders makes it more likely that investors were spooked by information in the public domain linking BSGR with Israeli human rights violations, leading many people to believe BSGR diamonds are de-facto blood diamonds that would be difficult to re-sell.

-Given that Sotheby’s was aware that diamonds crafted by the Steinmetz Diamond Group were generating revenue used to fund and support suspected war criminals and that human rights activists in London had staged protests highlighting the issue outside Sotheby’s New Bond Street outlet on two occasion in 2013, they were morally and legally obliged to inform investors and shareholders that the Steinmetz Pink is tarnished by association with gross human rights violation by the Israeli military – and yet they didn’t.
+Sotheby’s was aware that dirty diamonds crafted by the Steinmetz Diamond Group were generating revenue used to fund and support suspected war criminals.
+They also knew that human rights activists in London had staged protests highlighting the issue outside Sotheby’s New Bond Street outlet on two occasion in 2013.
+Thus, they were morally and legally obliged to inform investors and shareholders that the Steinmetz Pink is tarnished by association with gross human rights violation by the Israeli military.
+And yet, they didn’t.

 According to an Amnesty International report, “trigger happy” Israeli forces kill Palestinians with impunity in a manner that suggests it is carried out as a matter of policy.
 The criminal actions of the Israeli military are being funded in part by revenue from BSGR companies, including the Steinmetz Diamond Group.

-Sorry, but unless they come from your grandma’s old rings, it seems diamonds sure ask heck are NOT a girl’s best friend.
+So sorry – unless they come from your grandma’s old rings or a lab, it seems diamonds sure ask heck are NOT a girl’s best friend.
 Rather than ‘forever’ romance, what they really represent is oppression, destruction, and ostentation.
 That’s a pretty messed up way to say ‘I love you’, right?